 Continue reading “Journal – March 2006”

-After the madness of July, this month was much calmer and happier, though still busy with plenty to talk about.
-My main focus was preparing for my first ever job interview, which took place at the end of the month.
-And I celebrated another birthday by getting a combination VHS, DVD & Hard Drive recorder that came in very handy, along with various DVDs and music purchases as well.
-So I hope you enjoy this latest look back at my past!
+After the madness of July, this month has been much calmer and happier, though still busy with plenty to talk about.
+My main focus has been preparing for my first ever job interview, which took place at the end of the month.
+And I celebrated another birthday by getting a combination VHS, DVD & Hard Drive recorder, along with various DVDs and music purchases as well.
+So I hope you enjoy!

 Continue reading “Journal – August 2005”

-Unusually for summer, I had rather a lot to write about this month.
-I got my full list of university results while I was continuing my search for work, Dad fell ill and had to go to hospital (he was fine eventually so don’t panic), we had some work done on the house, the Athens Olympics took place, I celebrated my birthday, and I continued to enjoy more new music and DVD purchases.
+Welcome to my next instalment of journal posts.
+Unusually for summer, I’ve had rather a lot to write about this month, as I got my full list of university results while I was continuing my search for work, Dad fell ill and had to go to hospital (he was fine eventually so don’t panic), we had some work done on the house, the Athens Olympics took place, I celebrated my birthday, and I continued to enjoy more new music and DVD purchases.
 So this is probably my longest journal post so far, and I hope you enjoy it!

 Continue reading “Journal – August 2004”

-We’re now entering the second half of 2003, and with another year of university complete, I didn’t end up writing a huge amount over the quiet summer holiday.
-So I’ve combined all 3 months together, in which I mention the outcome of my second year at university, a college reunion, other meetings with friends, the music I was enjoying, my birthday, and some of the stranger news stories that caught my eye.
+Here’s another batch of posts from my journal.
+Thank you as always if you’re still reading these!
+With another year of university complete, it’s been another quiet summer holiday, so I’ve combined all 3 months together.
+In these entries I talk about the outcome of my second year at university, a college reunion, other meetings with friends, the music I’ve been enjoying, my birthday, and some of the stranger news stories that have caught my eye.
 I hope you enjoy!

 Continue reading “Journal – July-September 2003”

-It’s throwback time again, with another clutch of entries from my journal on the old Bolt site.
-This was a pretty quiet month, as I was at home on my spring holiday from university for most of it, revising hard for the upcoming exams.
-But i did enjoy a little bit of socialising, we had more issues with the kids playing outside our house, and the nation was gripped by footage from the UK’s most famous gameshow scandal.
-So there were a few interesting bits and pieces to mention.
-I hope you enjoy!
+Here’s another clutch of entries from my journal.
+This has been a pretty quiet month, as I’ve been at home on my spring holiday from university for most of it, revising hard for the upcoming exams.
+But I have enjoyed a little bit of socialising, we had more issues with the kids playing outside our house, and the UK was gripped by footage from our biggest gameshow scandal.
+So I hope you enjoy!

 Continue reading “Journal – April 2003”